1c-syntax/bsl-language-server/docs/en/diagnostics/FieldsFromJoinsWithoutIsNull.md

-# Inaccurate use of fields from tables of left/right connections, without checking for NULL or casting to NULL (FieldsFromConnectionsWithoutIsNull)
+# Inaccurate use of fields from tables of left/right connections, without checking for NULL or casting to NULL (FieldsFromJoinsWithoutIsNull)

  Type | Scope | Severity | Activated<br>by default | Minutes<br>to fix | Tags
  :-: | :-: | :-: | :-: | :-: | :-: